 To find downstream targets of CMK-1 in C. elegans we used a novel bioinformatics approach to generate a list of protein candidates predicted to be phosphorylated by CMK-1 to screen for tap response and habituation phenotypes, similar to those observed in cmk-1 mutants.
-Our bioinformatics approach to generate a list enriched in proteins that were likely to function in either responding to mechanical stimuli and/or habituation combined an effective kinase substrate prediction algorithm developed by Safaei and colleagues (30) with expression data from the C. elegans database: wormbase (www.wormbase.org).
-Behaviorally screening strains with mutations in our top 22 candidates, we found that this list was indeed enriched for mutations which cause tap response and/or habituation deficits, as 17/22 strains deviated from wild-type in some aspect of these behaviors.
+Our bioinformatics approach to generate a list enriched in proteins that were likely to function in either responding to mechanical stimuli and/or habituation used an effective kinase substrate prediction algorithm developed by Safaei and colleagues (30).
+Behaviorally screening strains with mutations in our top candidates, we found that this list was indeed enriched for mutations which cause tap response and/or habituation deficits, as 17/22 strains deviated from wild-type in some aspect of these behaviors.
 Thus this approach appears to be an effective method to identify downstream candidates for phosphorylation targets of kinases in the context of mechanosensory responding and learning.

 By screening knockout mutants from among the top candidates of the CaMK phosphosite substrate prediction, we identified C. elegans O-GlcNAc transferase (OGT) mutants, ogt-1, as phenocopying cmk-1.
 O-GlcNAc glycosylation is a unique and dynamic cytosolic and nuclear carbohydrate post-translational modification in which β-N- acetylglucosamine is covalently attached to serine or threonine residues of proteins.
 In contrast to other forms of glycosylation, O-GlcNAc glycosylation occurs intracellularly, is rapid (occur as quickly as 1-5 min after cellular stimulation; 32, 36) and is not further modified into complex glycans.
 Hence, it is thought to be more akin to phosphorylation than to other forms of glycosylation.
 Interestingly, O-GlcNAc glycosylation sometimes occurs on or near serine or threonine residues that are also known to undergo phosphorylation (reviewed in 37).
 Both OGT and O-GlcNAcase (enzyme that functions in opposition to OGT to remove β-N-acetylglucosamine residues; OGA) are highly expressed in the brain (38, 39) and enriched at synapses within neurons (40, 41).